muradyan/qt-syntax-highlighter/README.md

 2. Another imporvement of this project is to use MVC in order to decompose the business logic from the UI (make it more testable, maintainable, etc.).

+3. When more rules are apparent it is worth to separate the patterns along with colouring scheme into a separate configuration file (based on json, XML or other format).